influxdata/awesome/docs/part-2/querying-and-data-transformations.md

   </tr>
 </table>

+The boundary for the window period, as defined by either the `period` or `every` paramenter, is not based on execution time or the timestamps of any points returned by the range function.
+Instead windowing occurs at the top of the second, minute, hour, month, year.
+Additoinally, The window boundaries or groupings won't exceed the timestamps of the data you return from the range function.
+For example, imagine the following scenario:
+You query for data with `|> range(start: 2022-01-20T20:18:00.000Z, stop: 2022-01-20T21:19:25.000Z)` and your last record has a timestamp in that range of `2022-01-20T20:19:20.000Z`.
+You're `every`/`period`duration is 30s.
+Then your last window group will have a _start value of `2022-01-20T20:19:00.000Z` and a _stop of value of `2022-01-20T20:19:30.000Z`.
+Notice how window grouping does not extend until the stop value specified by the range function.
+Instead, the grouping stops to include the final point.

 Windowing is performed for two main reasons:

 1. To aggregate data across fields or tags with timestamps in the same period.
 2. To transform high precision series into a lower resolution aggregation.